fish-shell/fish-shell/sphinx_doc_src/cmds/count.rst

 Description
 -----------

 ``count`` prints the number of arguments that were passed to it, plus the number of newlines passed to it via stdin.
-This is usually used to find out how many elements an environment variable array contains, or how many lines there are in a text file.
+This is usually used to find out how many elements an environment variable list contains, or how many lines there are in a text file.

 ``count`` does not accept any options, not even ``-h`` or ``--help``.